 EAST PROVIDENCE, R.I.
-(WPRI) — As COVID-19 spread through her city and beyond, Lily Balarinho felt helpless.
+(WPRI) — As COVID-19 spread through her city and beyond, Lily Bolarinho felt helpless.

 It was obvious to the 16-year-old that health care providers, police and firefighters were risking their own health to help the growing number of residents infected with the virus.

-“I felt so sad,” Balarinho said.
+“I felt so sad,” Bolarinho said.
 “And I wished there was something I could do.”

 She found out right away the “buttons” are valves, and the trumpet is not easy to play.